MegaExE/Sunlight_Sensor/index.md

 The next step is to start on creating my schedule plan which is due on Week 3.

-I Ordered the Raspberry Pi 3 on amazon on September 20,2017 and recived the Raspberry Pi 3 on September 21, 2017
+I ordered the Raspberry Pi 3 on amazon on September 20,2017 and recived the Raspberry Pi 3 on September 21, 2017